Nobodyworld/app-accounting-modular/docs/architecture.md

    configured ports.
 Results are cached in-memory by request scope using thread-safe TTL caches so repeated calls reuse data until entries expire.
 3. A `DataSnapshot` object is returned, bundling the immutable results for downstream processing, rendering, or persistence.
+Consumers can call `compute_snapshot_diagnostics` to derive freshness metrics, jurisdiction coverage, and missing-section indicators without reaching back into the adapters.

 ## Extension points